What information can be found in this Policy?

 It is your choice whether you decide to reveal your real forename, surname, address, phone and mobile phone number.
 This information may contribute to the personalisation of your user account and development of your communication channels with us.
 If you win one of our competitions and are entitled to a prize, you will be asked to send your forename, surname, phone number and a copy of your ID so that we are able to verify your identity and transfer the prize to you

 Electronic identification data – When you log in to bettingexpert we process the IP address of the device you use, the type and version of browser and operating system you use, as well as the time of logging in.
 If you are logging in via social networks, they will generate ‘social tokens’ that act as your authentication data that we process whenever you want to login to bettingexpert via social networks.

 If you log in via social networks, we do not use any information available on your social network accounts and profiles.
 If you decide to login via your social network account, social network tokens will be generated and then used solely for authentication purposes.

-Financial identification data - We will process details about your Skrill/Paypal account if you win a cash prize on our websiteadd them to your account.
+Financial identification data – We will process your financial identification data (such as Skrill/Payal account, IBAN, SWIFT, your bank details) if you win a cash prize on the events organized by us.
 We need this data in order to transfer the prize to you.

 Images – You can choose to upload a profile picture on to your account.
 It can be a photo of you, or any other picture that you wish to be linked to your account.
 We may store your profile picture to allow personalisation of your profile on our website.